bwlewis/rthreejs/README.md

 function is very different with a new API more closely tied to the igraph package.

 The threejs package now depends on igrah.
-Why igraph?

-1. If you're doing serious network analysis, you're probably already using igraph (or you should be).
-2. We now use external graph layouts (either from igraph or elsewhere).
+If you're doing serious network analysis, you're probably already using igraph (or you should be).
+We now use external graph layouts (either from igraph or elsewhere).
 This gives much greater graph layout flexibility, something I was looking for.
 But also removes the cute (but slow and crude) force-directed JavaScript animation previously used.
 To partially make up for that, a very basic but flexible graph animation scheme is now in place that's easy to use.

 See https://bwlewis.github.io/rthreejs/animation/animation.html
 and https://bwlewis.github.io/rthreejs/advanced/advanced.html for short tutorials on the